MTstateIntroStats/IntroStatActivitiesHybrid/07-LN07-1cat_theory.Rmd

 # Inference for a Single Categorical Variable: Theory-based Methods + Errors and Power

-## Lecture Notes Week 7: Inference for One Categorical Variable using Theory-based Methods
+## Lecture Notes Module 7: Inference for One Categorical Variable using Theory-based Methods

 \setstretch{1}